Lynne Azpeitia's Practice Development for Therapists

 Getting Paid: Guiding Reluctant & Resistant Clients into Teletherapy

-Most psychotherapists now have telepractices and conduct video and phone therapy sessions instead of face-to-face ones in an office because the majority of mental health providers switched to all, or primarily, Teletherapy sessions as a result of stay at home orders.
-While these types of online video or phone services are not for every client or practitioner, many therapists are reporting that, after moving their practices online and doing therapy with clients over several months, they find video or phone telesessions not only effective but convenient—and plan to keep offering some form of Teletherapy along with in-person sessions when they’re once again feasible.
+While these types of online video or phone services are not for every client or practitioner, many therapists are reporting that, after moving their practices online and doing therapy with clients over several months, they find video or phone tele-sessions are not only effective but convenient to both them and their clients.
+After the pandemic quarantine many therapists kept offering some form of Teletherapy along with in-person sessions once the quarantine was lifted.

-While there are many good reasons that people are reluctant to do teletherapy—no private place, no equipment but their phone, etc., it’s important to remember that when in-person services are not available some individuals may initially find it hard to switch to or commit to therapy that’s different from what they’ve thought about, imagined or come to expect.
+While there are many good reasons that people are reluctant to do teletherapy—no private place, no equipment but their phone, weak internet connection, etc., it’s important to remember that when in-person services are not available some individuals may initially find it hard to switch to or commit to therapy that’s different from what they’ve thought about, imagined, or come to expect.
 Teletherapy is that kind of different.
 No couch, just a screen.

-While clinicians know that some reluctance or resistance to beginning therapy is usually present in any intake, and are used to addressing that, what counselors aren’t used to is handling intakes where the reluctance is around Teleservices--video or phone--when it's the only option available.
+While clinicians know that some reluctance or resistance to beginning therapy is usually present in any intake, and are used to addressing that, what counselors aren’t as used to is handling intakes where the reluctance is around the only option offered.

-The truth is that many of the issues that are initially expressed as client reluctance about Teletherapy, aren’t actually about the telesessions at all but are really just another manifestation of the client’s issues that are inherent to therapy—and these same types of objections or complaints would come up even if the therapy was face-to-face.
+The truth is that many of the issues that are expressed as client reluctance about Teletherapy aren’t about the tele-sessions at all, but like in intake calls where in-person sessions are possible, are a manifestation of the client’s issues that are inherent to therapy—and these would come up even if the therapy was face-to-face.

 As you read the following information, be sure to remember: